rcrowther/django-img/README.md

 ### Overview
 Filters are used to describe how an original uploaded image should be modified for display.
 In the background, the app will automatically adjust the image to the given spacification (or use a cached version).

 A few filters are predefined.
-A couple of utility filters,
+One utility/test filter,

 <dl>
-<dt>Format</dt>
-    <dd>Change the format of an uploaded image
 <dt>Thumb</dt>
     <dd>A 64x64 pixel square</dd>
 </dl>